thibaultmg/acm-rag-content/docs/acm/2.15/observability/main.md

 Container Platform console navigation, select **Operators** \> **Installed Operators** \> **Advanced Cluster Manager for Kubernetes**.
 Remove the `MultiClusterObservability` custom resource.

-### Additional resources

--

-- See Using Observability.

-- To learn more about customizing the observability service, see Observability advanced configuration.

-- For more related topics, return to the Observability service.

 ## Using Observability